Publishing digital dissertations

-The State and University Library of Bremen has created a user-friendly facility that enables graduates in Bremen to publish their doctoral dissertation or postdoctoral thesis online as a digital full text document through our E-LIB document server.
+The State and University Library of Bremen has created a user-friendly facility that enables graduates in Bremen to publish their doctoral dissertation online as a digital full text document through our MEDIA document server.

 Publishing your document - a step-by-step guide

 Please complete the following steps to publish your dissertation:

 Create a digital version (PDF file) - register online, describe and upload your file – submit your printed archive copies and a Declaration of Consent.